Pika: Characteristics

 Pikas are small mammals, with short limbs and rounded ears.
 They are about 15 to 23 cm in body length and weigh between 120 and 350 g, depending on species.

 These animals are herbivores and feed on a wide variety of plant matter, including forbs, grasses, sedges, shrub twigs, moss and lichens.
 Easily digestible food is processed in the gastrointestinal tract and expelled as regular feces.
 But in order to get nutrients out of hard to digest fiber, pika ferment fiber in the cecum (in the GI tract) and then expel the contents as soft pellets, or cecotropes, which are reingested.
 This process is known as cecotrophy, and is a common behavior among all lagomorphs.
-The cecotropes are absorbed in the small intestine after consumption to utilize the nutrients.
+Nutrients from the cecotropes are absorbed in the small intestine after consumption.

 Collared pikas have been known to store dead birds in their burrows for food during winter and eat the feces of other animals.

 As with other lagomorphs, pikas have gnawing incisors and no canines, although they have fewer molars than rabbits.
 They have a dental formula of = 26.
 Another similarity that pikas share with other lagomorphs is that the bottom of their paws are covered with fur and lack paw pads.

 Rock-dwelling pikas have small litters of fewer than five young, whilst the burrowing species tend to give birth to more young and to breed more frequently, possibly owing to a greater availability of resources in their native habitats.
 The young are born altricial (eyes and ears closed, no fur) after a gestation period of between 25 and 30 days.